Iran urges Arabs to give Palestinians military aid

 "Our message is that if Arab countries want to help the nation of Palestine they should give military assistance."

-Iranian officials have refused to comment on allegations that Tehran had supplied Hamas with Fajr-5 rockets which the group has fired on Tel Aviv, Israel's commercial centre.
+Iranian officials have refused to comment on allegations that Tehran had supplied Hamas with Fajr-5 rockets which the group has fired on Tel Aviv, Israel's commercial center.

 (Reporting By Marcus George; Editing by Jon Boyle)